MOSEK/Mosek.jl/README.md

 `MathProgBase` interface
 ------------------------

-The [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) for MOSEK is a separate package called `MathProgBaseMosek`.
+The [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) for MOSEK is implemented in the `MosekConicInterface.jl`, `MosekLPQCQPInterface.jl` and `MosekSolverInterface.jl` files in the `src` folder.

 `MathOptInterface`